POD-LCA/pod_lca/docs/source/model.rst

 Model
 **********

-**Model** is where all the :class:`Products <model.product.Product>` and :class:`Processes <model.process.Process>` created.
-A :class:`Project <projectManager.projectManager.Project>` can have multiple projects enabling to use the same database for multiple scenarios and compare them.
+**Model** is where all the :class:`Products <material.product.Product>` and :class:`Processes <material.process.Process>` created.
+A :class:`Project <material.projectManager.Project>` can have multiple projects enabling to use the same database for multiple scenarios and compare them.

 The current working model can be retrieved as following: